go-gitea/gitea/docs/content/usage/issue-pull-request-templates.en-us.md

 **main branch of the repository** so that they can autopopulate the form when users are creating issues and pull requests.
 This will cut down on the initial back and forth of getting some clarifying details.
-Is actually not possible to provide generic issue/pull-request templates fort all instance.
+Is actually not possible to provide generic issue/pull-request templates for all instance.

 Additionally, the New Issue page URL can be suffixed with `?title=Issue+Title&body=Issue+Text` and the form will be populated with those strings.
 Those strings will be used instead of the template if there is one.